The Bulls of Durham

 From the physical mobility aspect, there are environmental and productivity benefits in providing transportation solutions and enhanced labor market accessibility.

-2-3 years from now you’ve got “The Bulls of Durham” sitting on your coffee table and have someone staying with you who has never been to Durham before.
+2-3 years from now you've got "The Bulls of Durham" sitting on your coffee table and have someone staying with you whose never been to Durham before.
 They open up to your page, as it is bookmarked with a super-cute bull bookmark, and your words become their first introduction to the city.
-What is the ONE thing you want them to know about Durham right off the bat?
+What is the ONE things you want them to know about Durham right off the bat?

 Which bull in the city is your favorite?